Nanthia/Torn-ATC/README.md

-# ⚔️ Torn Conflict Manager (Tampermonkey Userscript)
+# ⚔️ Torn Conflict Manager (Torn ATC)

 A real-time intelligence overlay for Torn that tracks faction overseas activity and airspace movement during conflicts.

 Built as a Tampermonkey userscript that integrates directly into the Torn web interface.

+## This is a work in progress.
+If you find a bug let me know by sending me a message in torn (-Antheia-)
 ---

 ## 🚀 Features